Location: Achill Island, Mayo, Ireland

 Affiliation: National University of Ireland Galway

-Project Director: Theresa McDonald, MA.
+Project Director: Stuart Rathbone, MA, Theresa McDonald, MA.
 MIAI, Nick Brannon, MA,.
 Gerard Mangan, Dip.
 Arch.
 Dolores Kilbane

-The Achill Field School will be running number of courses, including introductory and specialist programmes in 2014.
-Our modular courses are focussed upon teaching archaeological field skills and the collection of data from excavation sites.
-This is combined with weekly lectures and practical assignments that lead the student through the various aspects of survey and excavation methodology.
-On-site and post-excavation data analysis utilise paper and computer-based methods, providing students with practical skills tuition in the recording and analysis of data generated during the archaeological excavation.
+Achill Field School will begin a multi-season investigation of a fascinating prehistoric site in April of this year.
+Work in 2014 will focus on the circular mound at the western end of an unclassified megalithic tomb, which is clearly going to be a spectacular structure whatever its age.
+The goal for this year is to determine the nature and date of this mound and to establish the relationship between it, the two portal or jamb stones and the underlying or adjacent cairn material.
+Future seasons will extend the excavation to the east to examine the possible gallery, the small foundation to the south, the pre-bog field wall and the promising looking mass of cairn material or collapsed building stone to the north.
+With so much still to learn about the site it surely has to rate as one of the most exciting excavations taking place in Ireland at the present time.
+Our 2-week, 4-week and 6-week modular courses come with academic credit, issued by the National University of Ireland, Galway.
+Tuition is combined with weekly lectures and practical assignments that lead the student through various aspects of survey and excavation methodology.
+On-site and post-excavation data analysis utilise paper and computer-based methods (including AutoCad, GIS and Photoshop), providing students with practical skills tuition in the recording and analysis generated during the archaeological excavation.
 In addition, students are introduced to the unique nature of the archaeology to be found in Ireland.
-Through a combination of lectures, historic site visits and excavation, the students will gain knowledge of the differences between various time periods and how each period has influenced the history of Ireland.
+Through a combination of lectures, histoirc site visits and excavation, the students gain knowledge of the differences between various time periods and how each period has influenced the history of Ireland.

 Project Size: 25-49 participants